jadebarclay/digitaltools/content/writing/markdown.md

 {% capture markdowntools %}

 All of the programming text editors above support Markdown.

+- **[Quarto](https://quarto.org)**Recommended: Write Markdown documents then export via LaTeX templates with [Quarto](https://quarto.org) in VSCode or RStudio.
+  Writing is quicker in markdown, and LaTeX is prettier.
+Learn just enough $LaTeX$ to work with templates.

+- Link your Zotero/Endnote account directly to your documents in Quarto, RStudio, Obsidian, Google Docs, Word.
+And learn keyboard shortcuts
+- Option to edit in online IDEs such as github.dev, vscode.dev, rstudio.cloud

 Below are some dedicated Markdown editors.

+- **[Typora](https://typora.io)**:  popular minimalist desktop Markdown editor.

+- **[HackMD.io](https://HackMD.io)**: popular and free online Markdown editor with collaboration and slides.

 - **[Dillinger](https://dillinger.io)**:  popular and free online Markdown editor.